Dvdt5/Odin_Project-Odin_Recipes/README.md

-This repository is where I store my Odin Projects
+This repository is where I store my Odin Projects.